In 2011, 27% of the respondents of the Stress in America survey reported a lack of willpower as the greatest obstacle to change.

 Self-control was a necessity for survival back in those days and served us well evolutionarily.
 Today, we are still born with willpower, but some people use their willpower more effectively than others.

-In a classic willpower study, Walter Mischel, now a psychologist at Columbia University set out to study self-control in children, with a simple yet effective test.
+In a classic willpower study, psychologist Walter Mischel, set out to study self-control in children, with a simple yet effective test.

 Known as the marshmallow test, Mischel and colleagues presented preschoolers with a plate of marshmallows.
 Each child was then told that the researcher had to leave the room for a few minutes and if they waited until his return, the child could have two marshmallows.
 If the child couldn’t wait, she could ring a bell, the researcher would immediately return, but she could only eat one marshmallow.